 PTAC Heat Pump, Size, Voltage, and Other Important Factors to Consider When Selecting a PTAC Unit

-Given all the benefits that they provide, you might be considering PTAC installation for your own Brooklyn, NY property.
+Given all the benefits that they provide, you might be considering PTAC installation for your own New York property.
 While they certainly offer numerous advantages, selecting the right PTAC can be a complicated task.
 There are so many different options to choose from and models available, which can make it difficult to determine which option will best meet your needs.

 To help you on your quest for finding the best PTAC unit for your Brooklyn commercial or residential property, here’s a look at some of the most important factors you need to consider when you’re shopping for a PTAC system.

 There are two main PTAC models: resistance heat and heat pump.